Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Specific f(Q) Models

-which has the same number of parameters as $\Lambda$CDM.
+which is apparent by setting $z = 0$ and $E = 1$.
+The model has the same number of parameters as $\Lambda$CDM.
 As we can see, the Friedmann equation is the $\Lambda$CDM one apart from a logarithmic correction to the left-hand side.
-When $z \gg 1$, this term is much smaller than $E^2$, making the behaviour the same as $\Lambda$CDM at high $z$.
+When $z \gg 1$, this term is much smaller than $E^2$, making the behaviour the same as $\Lambda$CDM.
+This is in line with the lack of reported deviations from $\Lambda$CDM at high $z$, with the DESI BAO data at $z > 2$ in especially good agreement with the \emph{Planck} cosmology \citep{Banik_2025_BAO}.
 However, at low $z$, the logarithmic term makes an additional contribution that can enhance the late-time accelerated expansion.